Te Atatū Peninsula: Early history

-The peninsula is within the traditional rohe of Te Kawerau ā Maki, and has traditional significance to Ngāti Whātua Ōrākei.
+The peninsula is in the traditional rohe of Te Kawerau ā Maki, and has traditional significance to Ngāti Whātua Ōrākei.
 During pre-European times, there were two Te Kawerau ā Maki kāinga at the mouth of Te Wai-o-Pareira / Henderson Creek on the peninsula, known as Ōrukuwai and Ōrangihina, named after ancestors Rukuwai and Rangihina.
 Rangihina was the wife of Te Au o Te Whenua, a prominent paramount chief of Te Kawerau ā Maki.
 To the south-east of the peninsula is Te Tōanga Waka, the Whau River portage, which allowed canoes to pass between the Waitematā Harbour and the Manukau Harbour.

 Thomas Henderson, a Scottish immigrant who purchased land from Ngati Whatua in 1844, and established a timber mill on the banks of Te Wai-o-Pareira / Henderson Creek circa 1847 (at the modern suburb of Henderson) to process kauri logs.
 Te Atatū Peninsula was known as Henderson Point during this period.

 In the 1880s, Te Atatū Peninsula was cleared of vegetation, and developed into farmland.
 The north-western side of the peninsula was a site where Māori farmers grew potatoes, kūmara (sweet potatoes), and dug for kauri gum during the 19th century.
 The rua (storage pits) made by the farmers for potatoes gave rise to the name "The Pits", a colloquial name given to the peninsula by European settlers.

 On 12 March 1894, Henderson Point was subdivided and sold as the Henderson Mill Estate.
 Many of the purchasers of the land parcels were the Māori families who had lived in the area.
 In the early 1900s, the area was renamed Te Atatū ("the dawn") by Reverend Thomas Jackson Bennett (father of Frederick Bennett), referencing the morning sunrise views of the Waitematā Harbour seen from the peninsula.
 In the late 19th and early 20th centuries, Te Atatū was the location of two brick and pottery yards adjacent to Te Wai-o-Pareira / Henderson Creek and one on the Whau River, however the major brick industries in West Auckland were located to the south, closer to New Lynn.
 The Henderson Brick and Tile Syndicate operated between 1903 and 1912 at end of Wharf Road, and produced distinctive bricks with backwards "S" design.
 The other brickworks on the peninsula were Hartshorn Brickworks (1895–1917) and the Auckland Brick and Tile Company on the Whau River (1884–1886).

 After the closure of the brickworks, the peninsula was primarily used as farmland, producing dairy, pigs, poultry and fruit from small orchards for the city of Auckland.
 During World War II, gun emplacements were installed on the eastern side of the peninsula, to protect the RNZAF Base Auckland at Hobsonville from attack.